Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

 \subsection{Results and Analyses}

-On BBH, we present the aggregated results in Table~\ref{tab:aggregated_results} for PaLM 2 models.
+On BBH, we aggregate the results in Table~\ref{tab:aggregated_results} for PaLM 2 models.
 We also experiment on Gemini models with \textit{no IO} and with ProTeGi (best overall IO technique from the PaLM 2 results) in Table~\ref{tab:aggregated_results_gemini} (Gemini 1.0) and Table~\ref{tab:aggregated_results_gemini_1.5} (Gemini 1.5).
-On MMLU, we present PaLM 2 results in Table~\ref{tab:mmlu_bison} and Gemini results in App.~\ref{app:detailed_per_task_results}, which also contains all other detailed results.
+We also validate key findings in representative datasets on GPT-3.5 (Table~\ref{tab:aggregated_results_gpt}, App~\ref{app:additional_results}).
+On MMLU, we present results in Table~\ref{tab:mmlu_bison} (PaLM 2) and App.~\ref{app:detailed_per_task_results} (Gemini).
 Below, we highlight and discuss the key insights.

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{green!75!black}, top=0pt,bottom=0pt, colback=green!10!white, sharp corners}